sickboy/RxUI/README.md

 // Example from ReactiveUI Documentation (http://docs.reactiveui.net/en/user-guide/commands/an-example.html)
 class LoginViewModel extends ReactiveObject {

+    public userName: string;
+    public password: string;

     public loginCommand: ReactiveCommand<boolean>;
     public resetCommand: ReactiveCommand<boolean>;

     constructor() {

+        // Tell the ReactiveObject constructor that we want
+        // userName and password to be reactive properties that
+        // can be watched with whenAny and whenAnyValue. super(["userName", "password"]);

         // This is a strongly-typed observable
         // that notifies observers whether the user can login. var canLogin = this.whenAnyValue(